USDA Southeast Weekly Hay 10/12 08:50

 Compared to last week: Hay prices steady.
 Trade moderate with moderate

-supply and good demand.
+supply and demand.
 All prices are FOB unless otherwise noted.

 Southeast Hay: Tons Price Range Wtd Avg